 Born in Williamstown, Massachusetts, on August 19, 1969, Matthew L Perry moved to the Canadian city of Ottawa with his mother before his first birthday and shortly after his parents divorced.
 Unlike many who go on to be famous actors, Matthew had no dream of treading the boards, but set his sights instead at the tennis court.
 Dedicating himself to the game, by the time he was a teenager, he had become the city's Number Two junior player.

-Graduating from high school with mediocre grades, Matthew was determined to become an actor, although he reassured his father that should he still be out of work in a year's time, he would go to college.
+After graduating high school, Matthew was determined to become an actor, although he reassured his father that should he still be out of work in a year's time, he would go to college.
 But the future Chandler Bing lucked out, getting cast in several TV sitcoms.
 The luck, however, didn't last long enough for Matthew to become a household name, as three of the sitcoms were cancelled after 13 weeks.

 Then came Friends.
 While helping a couple of friends prepare their auditions for the series, Matthew spotted an opportunity.
 "The part of Chandler leapt off the page, shook my hand, and said: 'This is you, man!'," he later told a journalist.
 His final audition took place on a Friday afternoon, and the following Monday he started work on the set.